senocular/senocular.github.com/articles/types_of_scopes.md

 ## Script Scope

 The script scope represents a global-like scope that is created directly under the global scope but does not contribute to the global object.
 While top level `var` and `function` declarations (in non-module scripts) get added to the global scope, declarations for `let`, `const`, and `class` get instead added to the script scope.
-Though variables in the script scope are not added to the global object, this scope is available everywhere, much like the global scope.
+Though variables in the script scope are not added to the global object, this scope is available everywhere, much like the global scope (at least on Chromium & Firefox; Safari hides them from module scopes).

 ```javascript
 let foo = 1